TomaszRewak/dash-local-react-components/README.md

 app = Dash()

-# if the component is exported from the my_component.js as a default export
+# if the component is exported from the my_component.js module as a default export
 MyComponent = load_react_component(app, 'public', 'my_component.js')

-# if the component is exported from the my_component.js as a named export
+# if the component is exported from the my_component.js module as a named export
 MyComponent = load_react_component(app, 'public', 'my_component.js', 'MyComponent')
 ```